epfl-ada/ada-2024-project-awesomedataanalysts/README.md

 ### Research Questions
 - How can we extract beer characteristics from textual reviews?
 How do the different characteristics of a beer impact the rating given to the beer?
-- Can we identify the beer characteristics people hate by focusing on the worst reviews?
+- What are the main factors contributing to the hate sentiment towards certain beers?
 - How can we even define a bad review?
 What patterns can we find when it comes to complaints (e.g. by emotion and sentiment of the text, location, beer styles, brewery location, etc)?
-- Are some users (e.g. by location) more critical of certain characteristics?
+- Does location correlate with some negative beer feature described by users?

 ### Data